LayersOfAbstraction/LayersOfAbstraction.github.io/_posts/0001-01-17-displaying-auth0-user-profiles-in-ASP.NET-6-MVC-part1.md

             }).ToList();
             return Json(renderedUsers);
         }

+        public IActionResult Index()
+        {
+            ViewData["UserID"] = new SelectList(_context.Users, "ID", "UserFullname", null);
+            return View();
+        }
 ```
 The code will allow the Auth0 Management API to communicate with ASP.NET and will retrieve our user profiles from Auth0 when a client sends a request.
 So we have created the backend server code.

+The index method will allow us to select a user in the table we will create where UserID is the selected row.
 Now we have to create the client View cshtml file.

 I am going to install DataTables on the front end which is an open source jQuery library capable of integrating advanced functionality into the front end of our project.